CREATE STREAM AS SELECT

 AS SELECT * FROM pageviews;

-The following moves data from a Kafka Store to a Kinesis Store.
-The query creates a replica of the source Stream, but this new Stream is associated with the specified Store called
+The following moves data from a Kafka store to a Kinesis store.
+The query creates a replica of the source stream, but this new stream is associated with the specified store called kinesis_store.

 WITH ('store' = 'kinesis_store') AS